vzhd1701/enex2notion/README.md

   --mode {DB,PAGE}      upload each ENEX as database (DB) or page with children (PAGE) (default: DB) --mode-webclips {TXT,PDF}
-                        convert web clips to text (TXT) or pdf (PDF) before upload (default: TXT) --add-meta            include metadata (created, tags, etc) in notes, makes sense only with PAGE mode --done-file FILE      file for uploaded notes hashes to resume interrupted upload --log FILE            file to store program log
+                        convert web clips to text (TXT) or pdf (PDF) before upload (default: TXT) --add-pdf-preview     include preview image with PDF webclips for gallery view thumbnail (works only with --mode-webclips=PDF)
+  --add-meta            include metadata (created, tags, etc) in notes, makes sense only with PAGE mode --done-file FILE      file for uploaded notes hashes to resume interrupted upload --log FILE            file to store program log